railwayapp/docs/src/pages/develop/cli.md

 railway run <cmd>
 ```

-For example, to run your node project with Railway:
+For example, to run your node project with Railway's variables:

 ```bash
 railway run npm start